Virtual reality (VR) technology is quickly becoming an essential tool for businesses across various industries.

 Similarly, virtual reality training can be useful for disaster training, allowing employees to safely experience and prepare for emergencies.
 Additionally, virtual reality training can be used for postal carriers to safely deal with dog attacks, a common hazard of the job.

-With the help of extended reality system, where there’s a combination of immersive technologies of virtual reality, augmented reality (AR), and mixed reality, these employees can learn and practice important skills in a controlled setting.
-This resulted in reducing the risk of accidents or errors when faced with real-life situations.
+With the help of extended reality systems, where there’s a combination of immersive technologies of virtual reality, augmented reality (AR), and mixed reality, employees can learn and practice important skills in a controlled setting.
+This can be especially useful when a company needs a consistent training environment for many users.

 2. Industrial Design